Who is the Ideal Candidate for Outpatient?

 Individual Outpatient Drug Addiction Treatment

-For some patients, their need is best met by outpatient consultation, medication where required, and learning new life skills available from Crossroads Recovery Centers.
+For some patients, their need is best met by outpatient consultation, medication where required, and learning new life skills available from Trinity Behavioral Health.
 For others, intensive treatment is most appropriate.
 To find out what is the best approach, a personal diagnosis of each individual’s condition and concerns is the true first step.

 Why Choose Outpatient Treatment Over Inpatient Treatment?

 Outpatient treatment is more cost effective than inpatient or residential treatment.
 The goal is the same for both, successful rehab, but many patients don’t need the intensive treatment utilized in a residential program.

 If the addiction is not life threatening, or the patient is able to maintain stable work or family commitments, outpatient treatment will work better into the daily or weekly routine without disrupting the normal routines.